comet-toolkit/comet_website/content/tools/punpy/_index.md

 Punpy can be used as a standalone tool, or in combination with obsarray digital effects tables.
 When using punpy as a standalone tool, the input quantities and their uncertainties are manually specified.
 Alternatively, digital effects tables defined with obsarray can be used. punpy and obsarray have been designed to interface with each other.
 All the uncertainty information in the obsarray products can be automatically parsed and passed to punpy.
 A typical approach would be to separately propagate the random uncertainties (potentially multiple components combined), systematic uncertainties and structured uncertainties, and return them as an obsarray dataset that contains the measurand, the uncertainties and the covariance information of the measurand.
 By combining these tools, handling uncertainties and covariance information has become as straightforward as possible, without losing flexibility.

-The punpy documentation is available [here](https://punpy.readthedocs.io/en/latest/), including some examples for [standalone punpy](https://punpy.readthedocs.io/en/latest/content/examples_standalone.html) and for [using punpy with the digital effects tables](https://punpy.readthedocs.io/en/latest/content/examples_digital_effects_table.html).
-There are also jupyter notebooks available [here](/examples).